nikolakanacki/dxtools/README.md

 Make sure you have both `"name"` and `"organization"` keys set in the target project `package.json` file.

+Also make sure to run `dxtools` from either `npm` or `yarn` scripts because commands heavily rely on target projects `package.json` keys which end up in the environment.

 1. Run `yarn add https://github.com/nikolakanacki/dxtools.git`
 2. Add `"tools": "dxtools"` under `"scripts"` key in your `package.json` file.
+3. Prosper.

 ## Environment files structure

-All files are required.
 Global environment defaults to `development`.
 For `production` exporting `NODE_ENV=production` is needed.

 - `.env.default`: Commitable default values applied for all environments.